 You can guess what happened after three or four books came out.
 There are twelve months in the year.
 So why not provide enough books to cover a year?
-So off we went and out the books came until there were finally twelve!
+So off we went and out the books came until there were finally twelve books, each with thirty-one readings!
 Since these books were designed to go with the Bible and a good cup of coffee, it seemed right to call them My Coffee-Cup Meditations.
 Thanks to my good friends Jim and Sue Holmes for that suggestion!
 And thanks to my wife, Sylvia, and my sons, Tim and Martyn, for contributing some chapters along the way.

 Then came the idea of producing the books together, so that there would be enough readings for a whole year, and with some left over, as not all months have thirty-one days.
-So the result is what you are now holding in your hands: The Big Book of Coffee Cup Meditations!
-And isn't it a great idea that this book has been produced in such a way that you may read from whichever month you would like to at any time in the year-and never have too few days in the month, because there are always thirty-one readings in each month!
+So the result is that we combined all twelve of the books into one big one: The Big Book of Coffee Cup Meditations!
+That way, people would be able to read from whichever month they wished to at any time in the year-and never have too few days in the month, because there would always be thirty-one readings in each month!